 With over 6000 Greek islands to explore, Greece is famous for its glistening turquoise waters, ideal climate, exquisite cuisine, rich history and mythology.
 That is what drives tourists to this country year after year, and it’s why camping in Greece is becoming more and more popular.

 We cover camping in Greece in this article, showing you what each area has to offer so you can decide where you want to camp.
-We also share some of our favourite campsites, and then look at wild camping in Greece.
+We also share some of our favourite campsites for fun, views and adventure.
+Then we look at wild camping in Greece.

 But first, here’s a few fun facts about Greece!